project-bitmark/bitmark/README.md

 listen=1

-##Note: libsodium cryptographic library is required by Bitmark v0.9.7
+##Note: libsodium cryptographic library is required by Bitmark v0.9.7 and above

 Ubuntu 16 and higher may simply do: